dante831/QG-omega/README_raw.md

 ## The main_plot routine

-For the full analysis, directly run main_plot routine in the folder:
+For the full analysis, open a matlab session, and directly run main_plot.m in the QG-omega folder:
 ```
 main_plot
 ```